TaoStarlit/English/book/essentialWords.md

 ## AudioScript-2 Bird Migration (tour guide)
 ### Sanctuary, migratory, nocturnal, autumn, trail, imperative, stray off, restricted, forbbiden, disturbance, feat
 .. the Bird Sanctuary provides us with the opportunty to study many acspects of the lives of the migratory birds that pass through here every year.
 This is a breeding area... we'll likely see the a number on our walk today.
 On our right, just pass the entrance, I'll see a list of all the species ..
 I will see several nocturnal species as well as diurnal.
 They spend the warm months here, but leave in autumn, as they can not endure our cool winters. .... it's imperative you are not stray off the trail, your are particularly careful to stay out of the restricted area, all along the trail to left here.
 The restricted area protects breeding bird from disturbance. ...
 But before we head there, let's contiune to the end of this trail on the left, to the observation platform. ...
 You can look out over the wetlands from here to observe the waterbirds.
 I will leave you here to observe as long as you like.
-And I will meet you afterward at the gift ship. ...
+And I will meet you afterwards at the gift ship. ...
 I can imagine what a feat that was, and what it takes to maintain it. ..
 Please consider giving your donation.
 You will find the box for that purpose along the trail right before you arrive at the gift shop.
 ### what I missed
 1. yearly behavior --> simple present tense, not past
 2. introduce at 1st time --> a breeding area, not the